Millennium Child Support Group

 Child labour in cocoa remains a significant challenge despite extensive efforts to tackle it over the past two decades.
 While we have made great strides in understanding how to successfully reduce child labour and in implementing activities that have real impact, support currently reaches only a fraction of those in need.

-Millennium Child Support Group believe that true sector-wide change will only be possible if we reach 100% coverage of all at-risk children with effective and sustainable systems that prevent and remediate child labour and forced labour.
+Millennium Child Support Group believes that true sector-wide change will only be possible if we reach 100% coverage of all at-risk children with effective and sustainable systems that prevent and remediate child labour and forced labour.

 Estimates suggest that around one in three children living in cocoa-growing areas of Ghana and Côte d’Ivoire (which account for more than 65% of global cocoa production) is involved in child labour.
-This number is of grave concern and all actors in the cocoa sector have a shared responsibility to help vulnerable children access their basic rights.
-We also know that forced labour is a risk faced by the cocoa sector (albeit at a different, more localized and limited scale) and there are increasing calls on the sector to address it.
+This number is of grave concern, and all actors in the cocoa sector have a shared responsibility to help vulnerable children access their basic rights.
+We also know that forced labour is a risk faced by the cocoa sector (albeit at a different, more localized and limited scale), and there are increasing calls on the sector to address it.

-Within our new strategy we highlight three pillars that must be in place if we are to reach all children and adults at risk of child labour and forced labour in the cocoa-growing communities in Ghana and Côte d’Ivoire.
+Within our new strategy, we highlight three pillars that must be in place if we are to reach all children and adults at risk of child labour and forced labour in the cocoa-growing communities in Ghana and Côte d’Ivoire.

-RESPONSIBLE SUPPLY CHAINS.
-This means implementing systems and services that responsibly and transparently prevent and remediate child labour and forced labour across the entire cocoa supply chain.
+• Responsible Supply Chains: This means implementing systems and services that responsibly and transparently prevent and remediate child labour and forced labour across the entire cocoa supply chain.

-SUPPORTIVE ENABLING ENVIRONMENT.
-This means national and international policies that inspire, motivate and obligate progress, from due diligence legislation in cocoa consuming countries, to policies that continue to advance access to quality education and social protection in cocoa-producing countries.
+• Supportive Enabling Environment: This means national and international policies that inspire, motivate, and obligate progress, from due diligence legislation in cocoa-consuming countries to policies that continue to advance access to quality education and social protection in cocoa-producing countries.

-Vision to reality – Millennium Child Support Group as a catalyst
+Vision to Reality – Millennium Child Support Group as a Catalyst

 Between now and 2025, we aim to positively impact the lives of 1.7 million children living in cocoa-growing areas.
 We will achieve 25% of the full supply chain coverage required through direct, collaborative action with our members and partners.
-Millennium Child Support Group influencing efforts will push for the remaining 75% of the full coverage goal, to be committed to and delivered by every member of the Millennium Child Support Group.
-To make this a reality, we will focus our energy in three areas:
+Millennium Child Support Group's influencing efforts will push for the remaining 75% of the full coverage goal to be committed to and delivered by every member of the Millennium Child Support Group.

 Despite strenuous efforts by governments and companies, child labour remains a persistent problem in supply chains across the world.
 The two biggest concerns are children doing work that endangers them and for which they are too young.
 According to the International Labour Organization, there are 73 million children globally in hazardous work, and about 79 million working underage.